-The commands/steps listed on this page can be used to check clusters that you are importing or that are imported in Rancher.
+The commands/steps listed on this page can be used to check clusters that you are registering or that are registered in Rancher.

 Make sure you configured the correct kubeconfig (for example,